H4HWV2011/msjarvis-public-docs/thesis/08-quantum-inspired-entanglement.md

 - Raw top‑k distances in each Chroma collection before any bias is applied.
 - The globally sorted top‑k after bias, including whether each item was boosted and from which collection it came.

 This trace is a concrete, inspectable artifact: it shows how the abstract entanglement envelope and coupling strengths become real effects on retrieval.
+The architecture diagram (Figure 8.1), this corresponds to the WV‑Entangled RAG Endpoint and the multi‑collection memory strip along the bottom.
 In the current run, some example logs show non‑empty raw distances but zero boosted items, indicating that the retrieved items did not yet carry the necessary WV tags; future work will enrich metadata so that WV‑aligned items become visibly boosted in these traces.

 ---